 With an assembly selected in the 3D area, selecting this tool will merge geometry using the same material into a single geometry.

 This tool can be used to average the normals of the geometry to appear smoother during rendering.
-Also vertices having the same position and normal direction will be replaced by a single vertex, thus reduce the size and complexity of a 3D model.
+Also, vertices having the same position and normal direction will be replaced by a single vertex, thus reducing the size and complexity of a 3D model.

-Clicking this tool will have the selected objects normals flipped.
+Clicking this tool will have the normals of the selected object flipped.